 Mid-Century Modern (1950s)

 Post-World War II, jewelry trends shifted towards clean lines, minimalism and abstract shapes, reflecting the era’s optimism and progress.
 These designs drew inspiration from architectural and industrial elements, popularizing materials like silver and stainless steel.
-In addition, these use gemstones sparingly alongside unconventional elements.
+In addition, these use gemstones sparingly alongside new elements.

 Our selection at GemsNY includes stunning Mid-Century modern pieces, perfect for those who admire the innovative spirit of this time.